Sophie (musician): Personal life

 Sophie was described as a reclusive figure.
 Early in her career and prior to coming out as transgender, Sophie's real-life identity was the subject of press speculation.
 Her identity was concealed in interviews through voice masking, and by obscuring herself in press photos.
 At one Boiler Room show, drag performer Ben Woozy was recruited to mime a DJ set as Sophie while the artist posed as a bodyguard.
 Asked about the choice of Sophie as a stage name in a 2013 interview, she responded: "It tastes good and it's like moisturiser."

 The music video for "It's Okay to Cry", released in October 2017, was the first time Sophie's voice and image were used in a solo release, with Sophie appearing nude from the bust up against a backdrop of clouds.
 This was widely interpreted as her coming out as transgender.
 Sophie confirmed a trans identity in subsequent interviews, also speaking of feeling boxed-in by labels and describing music as "my chosen method of communication" and self-expression.

 Death

-On 30 January 2021, at the age of 34, Sophie fell three floors from the rooftop of a building in Athens, Greece while attempting to take a picture of the full moon.
-She died at around 4:00 AM.
+On 30 January 2021, at the age of 34, Sophie fell three floors from the rooftop of a building in Athens, Greece while taking a picture of the full moon.
+She died at around 4:00 am.
 Sophie's partner, Evita Manji, said that "it took the police and fire brigade around 90 minutes to get her out" before their arrival at the hospital.

-Artists including Rihanna, Sam Smith, Vince Staples, Charli XCX, A. G. Cook, Flume, Arca, Benny Blanco, Finneas, FKA twigs, Jack Antonoff, Rahim Redcar and SLANDER expressed their condolences on different platforms.
+Artists including Rihanna, Sam Smith, Vince Staples, Charli XCX, A. G. Cook, Flume, Arca, Benny Blanco, Finneas, FKA Twigs, Jack Antonoff, Rahim Redcar and SLANDER expressed their condolences on different platforms.